Solo: A Star Wars Story: Home media

-Walt Disney Studios Home Entertainment released Solo: A Star Wars Story through digital download on September 14, 2018, and on Blu-ray and DVD on September 25.
+Walt Disney Studios Home Entertainment released Solo: A Star Wars Story through digital download on September 14, 2018, and on Ultra HD Blu-ray, Blu-ray and DVD on September 25.
 Physical copies and Apple store contain behind-the-scenes featurettes, deleted scenes, and a roundtable featuring its cast and director.

 Reception

 Box office

 Solo: A Star Wars Story grossed $213.8 million in the United States and Canada, and $179.4 million in other territories, for a total worldwide gross of $393.2 million.
 With an estimated production budget of $275 million, it was reported that the film needed to gross at least $500 million worldwide to break even.

 A week after its worldwide debut of just $147.5 million, Variety wrote that the film would lose Disney "tens of millions of dollars" off a projected final total gross of $400–450 million while The Hollywood Reporter estimated the losses would range from $50 to $80 million.
 In April 2019, Deadline Hollywood calculated the film lost the studio $76.9 million, when factoring together all expenses and revenues.
+In October 2024, Forbes reported for production alone, the pre-tax loss of the film is $65 million.

 In June 2018, in response to the film's commercial performance, director Ron Howard tweeted he was proud of the film, and sorry that fans were not turning out to see it in larger numbers, but was happy for those who had enjoyed it.
 The following year, Howard stated that online trolls were partially to blame for the film's underwhelming box-office performance.